blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 ## Preprocessing

 As part of the preprocessing phase, we will create a view named view_percent_population_vaccinated to store data related to COVID-19 vaccinations and rolling counts of vaccinated people.
-This view can be used for later visualizations or to simplify complex queries.
+This view can be used for later visualisations or to simplify complex queries.
 The SQL code for creating the view is as follows:

 ```
 DROP VIEW IF EXISTS view_percent_population_vaccinated;